Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Analytic continuation of the baryon number density: low temperatures

-In Fig.~\ref{fig:compare} we compare the quantities $B^{(Z)}_N$ obtained in the CEM with those obtained in the RFM at real values of $\mu_q$ ($\theta^2\geq 0$).
-We are interested in the range of real $\mu_q$, where the plots of $B^{(Z)}_N$ come close to the line defined by the lattice data.
+In Fig.~\ref{fig:compare} we compare the quantities $B^{(Z)CEM}_N$ obtained in the CEM with those obtained in the RFM at real values of $\mu_q$ ($\theta^2\geq 0$).
+We are interested in the range of real $\mu_q$, where the plots of $B^{(Z)}_N$ come close to the lattice data.
 This range extends with an increase of $N$ in the case of CEM and vanishes at all $N$ in the case of RFM.
-To illustrate the effect of the presence of negative $Z_n$ on the analytic continuation we also show the result in the RFM for $N=11$ at $T=227$~MeV, where there is a contribution from negative $Z_n$.